 What Defines a Group?

-Having just spent a weekend away with friends, I'm reminded why taking time out of my routine to see these friends is so important.
+Having recently spent a weekend away with friends, I'm reminded why taking time out of my routine to see these friends is so important.
 We spent three days together at a friend's house in Portland for her baby shower.
 It was like a big slumber party.
 We ate, laughed, drank, and caught up on each other's lives.
 Such a great experience that a core group of us vowed to plan a vacation together each year to ensure we stay in touch (kids and husbands invited).

 Groups are as diverse as the individuals in the group.
 My friend's baby shower included family members (her mom, sister, niece, grandmother), new friends (neighbors, co-workers, pals), high school friends, and the group I fell into: college friends.
 It was a slice of life; a family-friend combo reunion.
 Some of us traveled from other cities (by air, train, and car) while many lived nearby.